albar965/littlenavmap-manual/src/en/TUTORIALIFR.rst

 The top label in the procedure search shows
 ``Wick (EGPC) Approach VORDME 13 FD13 Transition (Full) CHINN`` for the selected approach and/or transition.
 You can also see a preview on the map.

 |Procedure Search Tree|

 Right-click on the transition and select :ref:`procedure-show-on-map` (text might be different depending on selection)
 |Show Approach and Transition on Map|.
 This will center the procedure on the map.
 You can click on the
-legs in the procedure tree to see the start and end points of a leg.
+legs in the procedure tree to see the start and end points of a leg highlighted on the map.

 |Procedure Preview|